chiral-carbon/rj722.github.io/about/index.md

 -->

 ### Reading

 I like to learn new things and that is why I read, a lot about tech and yet more about the open source movement.
-I also like poetry and plan to start reading literature soon.
+I also like to read about history, otherwise I believe we're just going around in circles.
+I also like poetry and plan to start reading fiction soon.

 ### Meetups and Conferences